Fat Burner Reviews

+A fat burner is a dietary supplement promoting weight loss by increasing metabolism and “burning” fat.
 Supplements and fat burners are not approved by the Food and Drug Administration, which means you need to look closely at the formula, clinical evidence and safety issues.
 Side effects and drug interactions should also be considered.

-Clinically Proven Fat Burners
+Clinically-Proven Fat Burners

 What you want from your fat burner is simple – effectiveness.
-The majority of supplements on the market claiming to drastically improve weight-loss have no clinical backing, but there are a few bright lights out there.
+The majority of supplements on the market claiming to drastically improve weight loss have no clinical backing, but there are a few bright lights out there.

-Fat Burning Ingredients and Serious Side Effects
+Fat Burning Ingredients and Side Effects

 Just because a fat burner is proven to work, does not mean it is safe for everyone.
 Most of the clinically proven ingredients we’ve mentioned are generally considered safe for otherwise healthy dieters.
 It is always a good idea to speak with your physician if you have an underlying medical condition or you take prescription medications.

 You have to look no further than the FDA to see why ephedra was pulled from the market.
-“The substance raises blood pressure and otherwise stresses the circulatory system.
+The substance raises blood pressure and otherwise stresses the circulatory system.
 These effects are linked to significant adverse health outcomes.

 What’s the Final Word on Fat Burners?